donk3665/Capital-City/README.md

 ## GUI
 The front end of the program.

+### resources
+All of the assets and resources used in the program

+### Buttons
+Classes which control buttons used in the program

+### GUIDataTransfer
+Interfaces used for transfering data to the GUI

+### GUIInteractors
+Logic pertaining to transfering info from the back end to the front end

 ## Network
-The functions used for multiplayer connectivity.
+The functions used for multiplayer connectivity

-## resources
-All of the assets and resources used in the program.

 ## Test
 Tests are out of date, and not implemented.